About this listing

 -Towards Av Benavides-Av Larco intersection.

-To go to the commercial-financial center, you may walk six blocks West along Av Benavides to Av Larco; or take a 'micro' [meekro], a mini bus, for S/.
-1.00 PEN* to Av Larco, Parque Kennedy, or Ovalo Miraflores.
-To go to Larcomar, walk South another six blocks along Av Larco; or take a mini bus and get down at Av Larco-Calle Shell bus stop, and walk two blocks West to Av Diagonal, take the Línea Azul (Blue Line) bus, pay S/.
-1.20 PEN--always have cash ready.
+To walk to the commercial-financial center, it will take you six blocks West along Av Benavides to Av Larco; or take a 'micro' [meekro], a mini bus, for S/ 1.00 PEN* to Av Larco, Parque Kennedy, or Ovalo Miraflores.
+To go to Larcomar, walk South another six blocks along Av Larco; or take a mini bus: get down at Av Larco-Calle Shell bus stop, walk two blocks West to Av Diagonal, take the Línea Azul (Blue Line) bus and pay S/ 1.20 PEN--always have cash ready.

-Still on Av Benavides, on your way to Av Larco, three blocks from here, there is famous STARBUCKS--on Av Diagonal, too--and sandwich store SUBWAY; next, a good peruvian roast chicken restaurant: PARDO'S CHICKEN; and, as you keep going, you'll find other supermarkets like METRO and VIVANDA; then, two large casinos: FIESTA and ATLANTIC CITY.
+Still on Av Benavides, three blocks from here and on your way West to Av Larco, there is famous STARBUCKS coffee shoppe (a partner store is on Av Diagonal); next to it is the sandwich store SUBWAY; then, a good peruvian roast chicken restaurant: PARDO'S CHICKEN.
+As you keep going West, you'll find other supermarkets such as METRO and VIVANDA; then, two large casinos: FIESTA and ATLANTIC CITY.

 If you are looking for 925 silver or silver-plated items and/or assorted antiques, you'll find them on Av.
-La Paz; this hub is two blocks before reaching Av.
-Larco: take a right North off Av.
-Benavides.
+La Paz; this hub is two blocks North before reaching Av.
+Larco.

-At Av Benavides-Av Larco intersection you'll find a Tourist Information booth--symbol ' i '--where you can get brochures for tours and free maps.
+At Av Benavides-Av Larco intersection you'll find a Tourist Information booth--symbol " i "--where you can get brochures for some tours and free maps.
 Three blocks North on Av Larco, you'll find Miraflores and Kennedy Parks: here you may buy tickets for day and/or night sightseeing tours on the "Mirabus," a two-story open bus; and tickets for in, around, and out-of Lima attractions.

-Six blocks South from Av Benavides-Av Larco intersection is Larcomar, a shopping and recreation center facing the Pacific Ocean: you'll find day and night activities, top-notch boutiques, world-famous brands, bars, restaurants, fast foods, a small supermarket, bowling alleys, movie theaters, discos/clubs.
+Six blocks South from Av Benavides-Av Larco intersection is Larcomar, a shopping and recreation center facing the Pacific Ocean: you'll find day and night activities, top-notch boutiques, world-famous brands and retailers, bars, restaurants, fast foods, a small supermarket, bowling alleys, movie theaters, discos/clubs.

-Along the two promenades or boardwalks (malecón), at land and sea levels, you can go down to the beaches, walk or jog along the shores, surf or take surfing lessons; enjoy paragliding (parapente; about US$60.00 ph); learn how to slackline/slowline; play tennis; rent a bike; enjoy the many parks facing the ocean, such as Parque Salazar (where Larcomar is), Parque del Amor, Parque Maria Reich, others; lunch/dine at fine restaurants: a) At sea level: Costa Verde, Cala, La Rosa Náutica; b) At land level: El Señorío de Sulco, Franceso, La Vista, Costanera 700.
+Along the two promenades or boardwalks (malecón), at land and sea levels, you can go down to the beaches, walk or jog along the shores, surf or take surfing lessons; enjoy paragliding (parapente; about US$60.00 ph); learn how to slackline/slowline; play tennis; rent a bike; enjoy the many parks facing the ocean, such as Parque Salazar (where Larcomar is), Parque del Amor, Parque Maria Reich, others; lunch/dinne at fine restaurants: 1) At sea level: Costa Verde, Cala, La Rosa Náutica; 2) At land level: El Señorío de Sulco, Franceso, La Vista, Costanera 700.

 3. ARCHEOLOGIAL SITES / MUSEUMS: Pre-Inca huacas, which include small site museums, are other touristic centres.